Vladocpro/ecommerce_deploy/README.md

 - [Responsive Design](#Responsive-Design)

 ## Introduction
-The Ecommerce Store is a Next.js application designed to showcase and sell a variety of sport clothing.
+The Ecommerce Store is a Next.js application designed to showcase and sell a variety of sports clothing.
 The project highlights the store's key features, product listings, and an aesthetically pleasing design to enhance the user experience.

 ## Features
 - **Homepage:** Learn more about the store and its new products and special offers.
-- **Product Listings:** Explore a comprehensive list of computer components available for purchase.
+- **Product Listings:** Explore a comprehensive list of available clothing for purchase.
 - **Authentication:** Create an account, sign in, or use Google/GitHub accounts for quick access.
 - **Sorting and Filtering:** Easily find products with various sorting and filtering options.
 - **Wishlist and Cart:** Save desired items for later or add them to the shopping cart.